First new British nuclear plant in decades wins EU funding fight

-BRUSSELS A British plan to guarantee the price of power from its first new nuclear project in decades won European Union backing in a landmark ruling on Wednesday that now faces legal challenges.
+BRUSSELS A British plan to guarantee the price of power from its first new nuclear project in decades won European Union backing in a landmark ruling on Wednesday that threatens to trigger legal challenges.

 Seen as market-distorting state aid by opponents, the price guarantee was approved in a 16-to-5 vote with one abstention in a tense meeting of the College of Commissioners, sources told Reuters.
 Not all 28 members were present.

-The ruling clears the way for the 16-billion-pound ($26 billion) Hinkley Point C nuclear power station in southwest England to be operated by French utility EDF.
+The ruling clears the way for the 16-billion-pound ($26 billion) Hinkley Point nuclear power station in southwest England to be built and operated by French utility EDF.

-Britain pressed hard for approval, arguing that replacing its aging nuclear reactors was vital to meeting its environmental goals.

 The British government helped to secure the deal by agreeing to a lower subsidy and a smaller share of windfall profits for EDF, the European Commission said.